 Item Description Enable SSH service Enabling of SSH service.
 Session Timeout Inactivity timeout when the session is closed.
-Login Banner The text specified in this field will be displayed in the console during the SSH login just after the login name entry.
+The max- imum allowed value may vary based on security require- ments for the specific model.
+Login Banner The text specified in this field will be displayed in the con- sole during the SSH login just after the login name entry.
 Keep the current SSH key Choose to keep current key.
 Generate a new SSH key Choose to generate new key.
 Key Length Choose the key length to be generated.
+The minimum al- lowed value may vary based on security requirements for the specific model.

-Table 64: Parameters for SSH service configuration
+Table 68: Parameters for SSH service configuration